CONTACT US ABOUT THIS CRUISE

 Sunday, Day 1 Hampton Court Palace

-Guests are met at the Stafford Hotel in central London** for afternoon English Cream Tea, before being transferred by private chauffeured minibus to Magna Carta.
+Guests are met at the Stafford Hotel in central London** for afternoon English Cream Tea, before being transferred to the Magna Carta.
 Champagne reception and welcome by the Captain and crew.
 Dinner on board.

 This morning we explore the magnificent Hampton Court Palace.
 We tour Henry VIII’s apartments and the Royal Chapel, feel the chill in the haunted gallery and wonder at the Tudor kitchens.
 Outside, the gardens are breathtaking with The Great Vine, the oldest in the country still producing grapes and the famous maze.
-After lunch, we cruise through a number of locks including Sunbury and Molesey to moor at Runnymede.
-Dinner on board.
+After lunch aboard we cruise through Molesey, Sunbury and Shepperton Locks to our private mooring.
+Optional pub visit before dinner on board.

-After breakfast, we have the option to use the spa facilities of the newly refurbished Runnymede-on-Thames Hotel.
-Then we cruise to Windsor, past the Magna Carta Memorial and Magna Carta Island where in 1215, King John was forced to meet the powerful barons and seal the historic document.
+After breakfast, we cruise through Runnymede to Windsor, past the Magna Carta Memorial and Magna Carta Island where in 1215, King John was forced to meet the powerful barons and seal the historic document.
 Our afternoon excursion is to Windsor Castle.
 Built by William the Conqueror in 1066 and a royal home for over 900 years by the Royal Family, this is the largest inhabited castle in the world.
 We explore the State Apartments, see Queen Mary’s Dolls House, St George’s Chapel and enjoy the far-reaching views.
 Dinner on board.

 Wednesday, Day 4 Windsor to Cliveden